Bisma8090/devsquad26/v2-auth-mongodb/README.md

 # Task Manager API
-Task Manager API is a simple RESTful API built using Node.js and Express.js.
+Task Manager API (v2) is a robust RESTful API built using Node.js and Express.js, with **MongoDB** for persistent storage, **JWT-based authentication**, and **request validation**.

-It allows users to perform CRUD operations on tasks such as creating, reading, updating, and deleting tasks.
+It allows users to securely perform CRUD operations on their tasks and includes **Swagger documentation** for all endpoints.

-The API stores data in memory (no database) and returns responses in a consistent JSON format.
-Additional features include searching tasks by title and viewing task statistics.

 ---

 ## Features

-- Create a new task
-- Get all tasks
-- Get a task by ID
-- Update a task
+- User Registration and Login with JWT authentication
+- Secure routes (users can only access their own tasks)
-- Delete a task
+- Create, Read, Update, Delete tasks
+- Input validation using `express-validator`
 - Search tasks by title
 - Task statistics endpoint
 - Swagger API documentation
-- In-memory data storage (no database)
+- Persistent storage using MongoDB

 ---